 UBS and Credit Suisse have a sizeable local and international presence and offer most of the services expats would need.
-They’re good options for English speakers, even if other local banks may be cheaper.
+They’re fantastic options for English speakers, even if other local banks may be cheaper.

 Expats who speak a local language may want to consider cantonal banks.
-Their services are well-suited to individuals and many clients prefer the personal touch that comes with smaller banks.
+Their services are well suited to individuals, and many clients prefer the personal touch that comes with smaller banks.

 Opening a bank account